 The Retired Employees Health Program (REHP) is a single-employer defined benefit OPEB plan that includes Commonwealth agencies and some component units.
 The REHP is established as a trust equivalent arrangement.
 The REHP is administered by the Pennsylvania Employees Benefit Trust Fund (PEBTF), which acts as a third-party administrator under an agreement with the Commonwealth.
 The REHP is provided as part of collective bargaining agreements with most Commonwealth labor unions.
 All policy decisions and types and levels of benefits for the REHP fall under the purview of the Commonwealth's Executive Board and the Secretary of Administration.
 The REHP does not have a governing board.

-The REHP neither issues a standalone financial report nor is it included in the report of a public employee retirement system or other entity, but is reported in the Commonwealth's Annual Comprehensive Financial Report (ACFR) as a Pension (and Other Employee Benefit) Trust.
+The REHP is reported in the Commonwealth's Annual Comprehensive Financial Report (ACFR) as a Pension (and Other Employee Benefit) Trust.
 The REHP is reported using the economic resources measurement focus and the accrual basis of accounting.
 The ACFR is an audited financial statement and is available at www.budget.pa.gov.

 The REHP provides eligible retirees and their eligible dependents with subsidized healthcare for the retiree's lifetime.
 Benefits include healthcare, including hospital, medical/surgical, prescription drugs, and major medical coverage, as well as a Medicare supplement for individuals over age 65.
-Retirees receive varying coverages based on the plan they choose.
+Retirees receive varying coverage based on the plan they choose.
 Spouse benefits cease upon the retiree's death, but the surviving spouse may continue coverage at full cost.
 Non-spouse dependents may be covered until age 26.

 Plan members receiving benefits contribute at various rates, depending upon when they retire, whether they are eligible for Medicare, and their salary at retirement.
-Following are the contribution rates of eligible plan members receiving benefits as of June 30, 2022.
+Following are the contribution rates of eligible plan members receiving benefits as of June 30, 2023.

-- Plan members who retired prior to July 1, 2005 are not required to make contributions. - Plan members who retired on or after July 1, 2005 and prior to July 1, 2007 pay 1% of their final annual salary. - Plan members who retired on or after July 1, 2007 and prior to July 1, 2011 pay 3% of either final gross annual base salary or final average salary, whichever is less.
-Members eligible for Medicare pay 1.5% of either final gross annual base salary or final average salary, whichever is less. - Plan members who retire on or after July 1, 2011 pay 3% of final average salary.
+- Plan members who retired prior to July 1, 2005, are not required to make contributions. - Plan members who retired on or after July 1, 2005, and prior to July 1, 2007, pay 1% of their final annual salary. - Plan members who retired on or after July 1, 2007, and prior to July 1, 2011, pay 3% of either final gross annual base salary or final average salary, whichever is less.
+Members eligible for Medicare pay 1.5% of either final gross annual base salary or final average salary, whichever is less.

+• Plan members who retire on or after July 1, 2011, pay 3% of final average salary.
 Members eligible for Medicare pay 1.5% of final gross annual base salary.

 Employer contribution requirements are established by the Commonwealth as provided by pertinent statutory authority.
-With the exception of certain employing agencies, employers contributed to the REHP Trust a retiree health assessment rate of \$230 per pay period for each current REHP eligible active employee during the period July 1, 2020 through January 15, 2021, and \$0 from January 16, 2021 through June 30, 2021.
-The rate during the period July 1, 2021, through June 30, 2022 was \$120.00 per pay period.
+With the exception of certain employing agencies, employers contributed to the REHP Trust a retiree health assessment rate of \$120.00 per pay period for each current REHP eligible active employee during the period July 1, 2022 through June 30, 2023.
+The rate during the period July 1, 2021 through June 30, 2022 was also \$120.00 per pay period.